Test oracle: Implicit

 An implicit test oracle relies on implied information and assumptions.
 For example, there may be some implied conclusion from a program crash, i.e. unwanted behavior - an oracle to determine that there may be a problem.
 There are a number of ways to search and test for unwanted behavior, whether some call it negative testing, where there are specialized subsets such as fuzzing.

 There are limitations in implicit test oracles - as they rely on implied conclusions and assumptions.
 For example, a program or process crash may not be a priority issue if the system is a fault-tolerant system and so operating under a form of self-healing/self-management.
 Implicit test oracles may be susceptible to false positives due to environment dependencies.
 Property based testing relies on implicit oracles.

 Human

-When specified, derived or implicit test oracles cannot be used, then human input to determine the test oracles is required.
-These can be thought of as quantitative and qualitative approaches.
-A quantitative approach aims to find the right amount of information to gather on a system under test (e.g., test results) for a stakeholder to be able to make decisions on fit-for-purpose or the release of the software.
-A qualitative approach aims to find the representativeness and suitability of the input test data and context of the output from the system under test.
+A human can act as a test oracle.
+This approach can be categorized as quantitative or qualitative.
+A quantitative approach aims to find the right amount of information to gather on a SUT (e.g., test results) for a stakeholder to be able to make decisions on fit-for-purpose or the release of the software.
+A qualitative approach aims to find the representativeness and suitability of the input test data and context of the output from the SUT.
 An example is using realistic and representative test data and making sense of the results (if they are realistic).
-These can be guided by heuristic approaches, such as gut instincts, rules of thumb, checklist aids, and experience to help tailor the specific combination selected for the program/system under test.
+These can be guided by heuristic approaches, such as gut instincts, rules of thumb, checklist aids, and experience to help tailor the specific combination selected for the SUT.